Quantum Monte Carlo Integration: The Full Advantage in Minimal Circuit Depth: Introduction

 \section{Introduction}

-Monte-Carlo integration (MCI) solves the problem of estimating the mean of some probability distribution by averaging samples therefrom.
+Monte Carlo integration (MCI) solves the problem of estimating the mean of some probability distribution by averaging samples therefrom.
 This could either be an average of the samples themselves, or of the samples with some function applied first.
 It is known that a quadratic quantum speed-up in MCI is available \cite{MontanaroMC} by calling quantum amplitude estimation (QAE) \cite{brassard2000quantum} as a sub-routine.
-Such is the ubiquity of Monte-Carlo methods throughout the physical, biological, data and information sciences, that this has, in turn, spawned a great deal of interest in \textit{quantum Monte-Carlo integration} (QMCI) -- most notably in applications related to finance such as \textit{option pricing} \cite{an2020quantumaccelerated, QCfinance, egger2019credit, chakrabarti2020threshold, rebentrost2018quantum, kaneko2020quantum, Woerner2019, Rebentrost2018, financeppr, Miyamoto_2020}\blfootnote{$^*$Steven.Herbert@cambridgequantum.com}.
+Such is the ubiquity of Monte Carlo methods throughout the physical, biological, data and information sciences, that this has, in turn, spawned a great deal of interest in \textit{quantum Monte Carlo integration} (QMCI) -- most notably in applications related to finance such as \textit{option pricing} \cite{an2020quantumaccelerated, QCfinance, egger2019credit, chakrabarti2020threshold, rebentrost2018quantum, kaneko2020quantum, Woerner2019, Rebentrost2018, financeppr, Miyamoto_2020, Kubo}.

 However, the theoretical possibility of using quantum computing to perform MCI more efficiently has not masked a number of clear obstacles that are in the way of actually doing so in practice.
 Most notably the quantum advantage in MCI is an advantage in \textit{query} complexity: the number of uses of a quantum state that encodes the probability distribution in question will be fewer than the number of classical samples from that distribution -- but this immediately raises the question of how to prepare such a quantum state.
 Recently it was shown that there is no advantage when the oft-cited Grover-Rudolph method \cite{grover2002creating} is used to prepare states encoding probability distribution when a full audit of the \textit{computational} complexity is undertaken \cite{herbert2021problem}.